 - 146. We stress the need to carry out a periodic follow-up and review of the New Urban Agenda in order to track its progress, ensure its effective and timely implementation as well as its inclusiveness, and evaluate its transformative impact. - 147.
 We also acknowledge that the follow-up and review process of the New Urban Agenda should be voluntary and country-led, taking into account sub-national and local levels of government, and supplemented by the contributions of the United Nations development system, regional organizations and other stakeholders.
 It should be a continuous process aimed at creating and reinforcing partnerships among all stakeholders and fostering exchanges of urban solutions and mutual learning.
 It should be open, inclusive, multilevel, participatory, and transparent for all people, support accurate reporting and promote accountability to our citizens. - 148.
-We acknowledge that the follow-up and review process of the New Urban Agenda should have effective linkages with the follow-up and review mechanisms of the 2030 Agenda on Sustainable Development, recognizing that, while both agendas have independent mandates, it is imperative to ensure coordination and coherence in their implementation.
-In this spirit, we recommend that review process for the New Urban Agenda also feed into the review and monitoring processes of the 2030 Agenda on Sustainable Development. - 149.
+We acknowledge that the follow-up and review process of the New Urban Agenda should have effective linkages with the follow-up and review mechanisms of the 2030 Agenda on Sustainable Development, recognizing that, while both agendas have independent mandates, it is imperative to ensure coordination and coherence in their implementation. - 149.
 We affirm that the process of report preparation should incorporate, to the extent possible, the inputs of national, sub-national, and local governments, multilateral organizations, international financial institutions, civil society, the private sector, academia and other relevant stakeholders.
-It should build on existing platforms and processes, such as the World Urban Forum[1] convened by UN-Habitat as the foremost global arena for interaction among policy makers, local government leaders and other relevant stakeholders, experts and practitioners in the field of cities and human settlements.
-We recommend that to the extent possible, UN-Habitat.
-It should avoid duplication, build on, complement and support other reporting processes including the 2030 Agenda for Sustainable Development through Economic and Social Council (ECOSOC) and the High Level Political Forum (HLPF) on Sustainable Development, and respond to local and national circumstances, capacities, needs, and priorities.
-We will also build on the legacy of the Habitat III Preparatory Process, and request UN Habitat to establish an International Multi-stakeholder Panel on Sustainable Urbanization, in collaboration with the rest of the United Nation development system and other relevant stakeholders, to consolidate links to existing knowledge and urban solutions platforms relevant to the New Urban Agenda.

-- 150. We acknowledge the importance of local governments, as key and active partners in the follow-up and review of the New Urban Agenda and call upon them to develop, together with national and subnational governments, implementable follow-up and review mechanisms at the local level.
+It should build on existing platforms and processes, such as the World Urban Forum1 convened by UN-Habitat as the foremost global arena for interaction among policy makers, local government leaders and other relevant stakeholders, experts and practitioners in the field of cities and human settlements.
+It should avoid duplication, and respond to local and national circumstances, capacities, needs, and priorities.
+We will also build on the legacy of the Habitat III Preparatory Process, and request UN-Habitat to establish an International Multi-stakeholder Panel on Sustainable Urbanization, in collaboration with the rest of the United Nation development system and other relevant stakeholders, to consolidate links to existing knowledge and urban solutions platforms relevant to the New Urban Agenda. - 150.
+We acknowledge the importance of local governments, as key and active partners in the follow-up and review of the New Urban Agenda and call upon them to develop, together with national and sub-national governments, implementable follow-up and review mechanisms at the local level.
 Their capacity should be strengthened in order to enhance their contribution, including by convening them through their associations and appropriate platforms such as the United Nations Advisory Committee on Local Authorities (UNACLA). - 151.
 We call upon the United Nations development system and all relevant stakeholders to come together to work in partnership, enhancing cooperation and effectiveness in the follow up and review of the New Urban Agenda.
-We recognize the need to strengthen the UN system-wide coordination and coherence in the area of sustainable urban development.-And the necessity of develop an institutionalized mechanism for civil society participation in the design, monitoring, evaluation and review of the New Urban Agenda strategies, programs, and normative frameworks. - 152.
-We reaffirm the expertise and existing mandate[2] of the United Nations Human Settlements Programme (UN-Habitat) as the focal point for human settlements and for the coordination of human settlements activities within the United Nations system, and recall General Assembly Resolutions on "Implementation of the outcomes of the United Nations Conference on Human Settlements and strengthening of the United Nations Human Settlements Programme (UN-Habitat)"[3]. - 153.
-We request UN-Habitat, in coordination with the United Nations development system and other relevant stakeholders to ensure coherent and effective follow-up and reporting on the implementation of the New Urban Agenda, and to prepare a biennial progress report that will provide a comprehensive analysis of the progress made, consistent with the reporting on the 2030 Agenda for Sustainable Development. - 154.
-We will continue strengthening mobilization efforts through partnerships, advocacy, and awareness activities on the implementation of the New Urban Agenda using existing initiatives such as World Habitat Day and World Cities Day, as well as considering establishing new initiatives to mobilize and generate support from civil society, citizens, and stakeholders.
-We recognize the importance of continuing to engage in the follow-up and review of the New Urban Agenda with sub-national and local governments associations represented at the World Assembly of Local and Regional Governments. - 155.
-We invite the United Nations General Assembly at its71st session, in the implementation of the New Urban Agenda, to build on the United Nations General Assembly Resolutions on "Implementation of the Outcome of the United Nations Conference on Human Settlements and Strengthening of the United Nations Human Settlements Programme (UN-Habitat)"[4] including through: - Establishing universal membership in its Governing Council to strengthen its relevance, responsiveness, governance and accountability to Member States; - · Ensuring secure, stable, adequate, and predictable financial resources, both from the regular and non-regular budget of the United Nations; - · Supporting the organization's effectiveness to provide capacity development, particularly developing countries, and to facilitate the access of governments at all levels to technology throughout the process of designing, planning, and implementing the New Urban Agenda;
+We recognize the need to strengthen the UN system-wide coordination and coherence in the area of sustainable urban development. - 152.
+We reaffirm the expertise and existing mandate2 of the United Nations Human Settlements Programme (UN-Habitat) as the focal point for human settlements and for the coordination of human settlements activities within the United Nations system, and recall General Assembly Resolutions on "Implementation of the outcomes of the United Nations Conference on Human Settlements and strengthening of the United Nations Human Settlements Programme (UN-Habitat)"3. - 153.
+We request UN-Habitat, in coordination with the United Nations development system and other relevant stakeholders to ensure coherent and effective follow-up and reporting on the implementation of the New